 In this review of the Atoms For Peace show, Bennett Stein says the band “rearranged all matter and reality via open source funk sonic and savvy majestic lighting design.”
 Read more here.

-Commentary, Exhibits, Featured, Guest Spots, Headline, L.A.
+Commentary, Exhibits, Guest Spots, L.A.
 Designer »

 The design pack was out in force Wednesday night at the opening of the Mak Center’s Everything Loose Will Land at the Schindler House, the So Cal HQ for bohemian salons and unfettered progressive thinking and making since the 1920s.
 The Good4Nothing Connoisseur, aka Bennett Stein, reports.